slickepinne/slickepinne.github.io/_posts/2023-09-06-the-codepush-issue.md

 categories: [CodePush, Mobile Development, React Native]
 ---

-CodePush, the App Center cloud service by Microsoft, gets tons of praise in the web.
+CodePush, the App Center cloud service by Microsoft, gets tons of praise on the web.
 And yes, I see the benefits, but I also have some concerns about the extent folks might use it.

 Before I start explaining, let me tell you, that I'm by no means an experienced React Native developer.
-I mainly use Ruby and Rails but for a few months now, I work with React Native.
+I mainly use Ruby and Rails but for a few months now, I've been working with React Native.
 And I really, really enjoy it.
 I also enjoy CodePush because it gives me the ability to test and ship my code in an easy way.
 Until it doesn't...

 In case you are familiar with CodePush, you can skip the next few lines.
-If not, here are some bundled infos.
+If not, here are some bundled information.
 [Microsoft's CodePush documentation](https://learn.microsoft.com/en-us/appcenter/distribution/codepush/) describes it as a cloud service that enables React Native developers to deploy mobile app updates directly to their users’ devices.
 And the purpose is:

 > [...] addressing bugs, adding small features that don’t require you to rebuild a binary, or redistributing it through any public app store.